Hong Kong unrest worries curb global shares rally

 The euro dropped 0.2% to $1.0961 EUR=EBS, as investors waited for the European Commission to release details of its financial rescue fund.

 The German 10-year government bond yield fell after reaching a one-month high on Tuesday.
-It was last down 2 basis points at -0.442% DE10YT=RR.
+It was last down 2 basis points at -0.442%.

 Editing by Larry King